sree2798/SQL/README.md

 learnt how to use procedures and their syntax. solved a leetcode problem using procedures.

 DATEFORMAT() function to format the date into required format

+DATEDIFF() function to find the difference between two dates , difference is 1 if the first date is greater than second date difference is -1 if the first date is less than second date